 *This case is from Ontario.
 Therefore, it is not binding on Nova Scotian courts, but is likely persuasive; meaning these same logic and principles will likely apply in Nova Scotia.

-If your co-parent is disregarding government policies on COVID-19, or to discuss your unique parenting arrangement amidst COVID-19, please call (902) 469-9500 to schedule your free 30-minute consultation with a member of our Family Law team.
+If your co-parent is disregarding government policies on COVID-19, or to discuss your unique parenting arrangement amidst COVID-19, please call (902) 469-9500 to schedule your consultation with a member of our Family Law team.
 Appointments can be via phone or virtual meeting platform (Skype, Zoom, FaceTime, etc.).

-legal information and is not intended to be legal advice.
+This is legal information and is not intended to be legal advice.

 1 Ribeiro v Wright, 2020 ONSC 1829 at para 20-21.